-The graduate level Post-Baccalaureate Diploma in Architecture (PBDA) explores advances in sustainable environmental design and urban theory as well as management theory and practice.
+The graduate level Graduate Diploma in Architecture (GDA) explores advances in sustainable environmental design and urban theory as well as management theory and practice.
 This program is primarily intended as preparation for entry to the profession of architecture but is also beneficial for other careers in the field; public and private careers in urban and construction planning, management, sustainability, and design; and studies of the built environment.
 Graduates will be able to continue their studies through graduate programs in Management, Arts, Planning, Design, Resource Management, Landscape Design, and Architecture.

 The program consists of 27 credits but is designed to provide flexibility in delivery and duration.

 Courses in the GDA have been organized into 3 streams or areas of study.
 These are: